bottlerocket-os/bottlerocket/README.md

 We use [dm-verity](https://gitlab.com/cryptsetup/cryptsetup/wikis/DMVerity) to load a verified read-only root filesystem, preventing some classes of persistent security threats.
 Only a few locations are made writable:
 * some through [tmpfs mounts](workspaces/preinit/laika), used for configuration, that don't persist over a restart.
-* one [persistent location](packages/release/var-lib-thar.mount) for the data store.
+* one [persistent location](packages/release/var-lib-bottlerocket.mount) for the data store.

 Almost all first-party components are written in [Rust](https://www.rust-lang.org/).
 Rust eliminates some classes of memory safety issues, and encourages design patterns that help security.

 ### Packaging

-Thar is built from source using a container toolchain.
+Bottlerocket is built from source using a container toolchain.
 We use RPM package definitions to build and install individual packages into an image.
 RPM itself is not in the image - it's just a common and convenient package definition format.